-- contact community organisations that are actively involved with alcoholrelated harm, family violence, youth groups etc. Your local council will have a directory of the key groups and contact people - talk to people in the neighbourhood who could be directly affected by the proposed alcohol licence eg, those living in neighbouring properties.
-They may need to be nudged into action or may need you to help them - arrange a meeting with a school's board of trustees if the proposed alcohol licence is near their school, or talk to parents at the school gate.
+- contact community organisations that are actively involved with alcohol-related harm, family violence, youth groups etc. Your local council will have a directory of the key groups and contact people - talk to people in the neighbourhood who could be directly affected by the proposed alcohol licence eg, those living in neighbouring properties.
+They may need to be nudged into action or may need you to help them - arrange a meeting with a school's board of trustees if the proposed alcohol licence is near their school, or talk to parents at the school gate - offer to be a witness for someone who does have 'standing' if you have helpful evidence to support their objection.